How to Plan a Room That Functions Exactly The Way You Want

 • large floor space (playing and doing exercise videos)

-Using my list of items for each activity I know exactly what I need to have in my room and since I know what I’ll be doing in each area I’ll have to make sure that anything I put in the room allows me to do those activities comfortably.
+With my list of items for each activity, I know exactly what needs to go in that room - and since I'm clear on how each area will be used, I can make sure that any furniture I add supports those activities comfortably.

-I start by placing large pieces of furniture in each zone. - So in my family room, I’ll need my sofa to face my TV, and have a table next to my sofa for my drink.
+I start by placing large pieces of furniture in each zone. - In my family room, the sofa needs to face the TV and have a table next to my sofa for drinks.

-For the large floor space I’ll want to keep a big enough area for play and exercise open which may dictate the size or shape of coffee table I put in the space.
-I’ll lay a rug down but won’t have it be too plush (cause I’ll be exercising on it) and I’ll want to have cabinets close by to store toys, games, and puzzles.
+For the large floor space I’ll want to keep enough area for play and exercise open which may dictate the size or shape of coffee table.
+I’ll lay a rug down but won’t want it too plush (cause I’ll be exercising on it!) and I’ll want cabinets close by to store toys, games, and puzzles.

 kid friendly family roomPin